-As of , 2014, after giving effect to the -for-one stock split of our common stock effected on , 2014, there were shares of our common stock outstanding, held by stockholders of record.
-Immediately after the closing of this offering, there will be shares of our common stock outstanding, or shares if the underwriters' option to purchase additional shares is exercised in full.
+As of , 2014, after giving effect to the -for-one stock split of our common stock effected on , 2014, there were shares of our common stock outstanding, held by shares of our common stock outstanding, or shares if the underwriters' option to purchase additional shares is exercised in full.
 All of such shares will be Class A shares of common stock except for shares of Class C common stock owned by Freeman Spogli and its affiliates.